 Not only for you but social media is a new marketing channel for most marketers.
 Still, there is no conventional tool to measure social media impact on revenue precisely.

 Prior experience and digital content creation

 Influential content creation on social media is not an easy task.
-Lack of adequate resources is the main reason why most of the businesses consider compelling content creation as a big challenge.
+Lack of adequate resources is the main reason why most businesses consider compelling content creation as a big challenge.
 Also, lacking experience as a beginner creates several issues in understanding complexities.

 You cannot achieve the social media marketing objective by just randomly posting promotional content on social media platforms.
 A strategy is required to identify the most appropriate platform and choose a suitable tracking tool according to a particular business requirement.